-The Contributions Plan identifies the services and infrastructure required to be provided as a result of the forecast increase in population and this demand forms the basis for levying contributions on new development.
+The development contribution plans identify the services and infrastructure required to be provided as a result of the forecast increase in population and this demand forms the basis for levying contributions on new development.
 A plan includes contributions towards infrastructure for local roads, traffic management, footpaths, cycleways, stormwater drainage, parks, open space and community facilities.
 Contribution plans only partially fund the delivery of public infrastructure required to meet the needs of new development, and the growing community.